CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/experimentation/statements/group-2.md

 ```

-#### 1. Classical implementation
+#### 1. Pivo implementation
-TODO add specification about the script that has to be run
+TODO add specification about the script that has to be ran

-To make things easier, you can check the swagger UI while coding(TODO specify how to access it) or the openApi specification directly(TODO provide the access to the file)
+To make things easier, you can check the swagger ui while coding(TODO specify how to access it) or the openapi specification directly(TODO provide the access to the file)

 1. First implementation
-   1. Instantiate the service in the todolistpage
+   1. Instantiate the service in the todolistpage(You will have to modify The todoService and the TodoList component, you can get inspiration from the [tutorial](https://github.com/CharlyReux/evolvable-by-design-tutorial/blob/main/tutorial.md#setting-up-pivo-in-our-application) we did earlier)
+   2. Modify the TodoList component to use semantic data(You can use the utilitary component `with-semantic-data-required.jsx`)
-   2. Implement the methods in the TodoService
+   3. Implement the methods in the TodoService
-   3. Once done, run the following command: TODO `Add the command form the script`
+   4. Once done, run the following command: TODO `Add the command form the script`
 2. Add a required `dueDate` body parameter of type string to POST /todo.
 3. Move `dueDate` attributes of Todo inside a new element `infos`.
    1. The easier way is to modify the todoService to modify the content of the todo back to its original form.